 ARC 317: Professional Studies Studio II- Complex Function

-Exploratory investigation and analysis of the interaction between architectural concepts and forces of nature and the human intentions to which they respond.
-Development of awareness and perception of fundamentals of architecture: scale, proportion and space.
-Critical study of form and spatial quality, and indoor-outdoor relationship.
-Program preparation, design development, evaluation and criticism.
+An exploratory investigation and analysis of the interaction between architectural concepts and forces of nature and the human intentions to which they respond.
+Development of awareness and perception of fundamentals of architecture: scale, proportion, and space.
+Critical study of form and spatial quality, and the indoor-outdoor relationship.
+Program preparation, design development, evaluation, and criticism.

 6 Credits, 12 Hours